moeez506/Holiday-Comfort/README.md

 # Resort Site

-### Website for hotel built on HTML, CSS , JavaScript and REACT.I t contains the frontend of the app using react components.
+### Website for hotel built on HTML, CSS , JavaScript and REACT.
+It contains the frontend of the app using react components.

 ## Features<br/>
 The main functions of the web apps are:<br/><br/>